Adithya3454/nasapicturesapp/README.md

 ## Permissions

-On Android versions prior to Android 6.0, wallabag requires the following permissions:
+On Android versions prior to Android 6.0, Nasapictuiresapp requires the following permissions:
 - Full Network Access.
 - Read and write access to external storage.